hotsapi/HotsStats/README.md

 HotsStats
 ===========
-This tool shows players MMR during the loading screen in Heroes of the Storm.
-Currently this is a buggy experimental version but it will significantly improve shortly.
-Of course you use this app at your own risk and I'm not responsible if Blizz bans you.
-That being said the app works by reading the partial replay file in temp folder and then displaying it's own window on top of HotS so you should be fine.
+This tool shows players MMR and other useful stats during the loading screen in Heroes of the Storm.
+[Blizzard commented](https://www.reddit.com/r/heroesofthestorm/comments/4ahsxj/hotsstats_version_03_is_out/d10p5k1) that they are not going to ban players for using this app.

 Installation
 ---------------------------